aymericb/exposition/doc/build.md

 5. Run Grunt.

   * `grunt release` produces a production ready tar.gz package.
-The javascript and CSS are minified.
+The javascript and CSS files are minified.
+  * `grunt clean` cleans the *build* directory.
+Used by *grunt release*.
   * `grunt` performs an incremental build.
 Javascript files are not minified.
 Best for development and debugging.
-  * `grunt clean` cleans the *build* directory.
-Used by *grunt release*.
+  * `grunt copy` copy static assets and PHP files to the server.
+It's a prerequisite to use the default grunt build on a server.
   * `grunt watch` watches for source files and automatically trigger the default grunt build, when changes are detected.